AlexTISYoung/snipar/docs/tutorial.rst

 9. *N*, the sample size
 10. *NAs*, the number of missing values for each of SNPs, given for each relative in the regression (individual, father, mother, etc.)

-Now we have estimated locus specific summary statistics.
+Now we have estimated SNP specific summary statistics.
 To compare to the true effects, run

     ``python example/estimate_sim_effects.py example/h2_quad_0.8.sumstats.hdf5 example/h2_quad_0.8.effects.txt``